Rafflecopter/node-kafkacat/README.md

 Requirements
 ============
+`kafkacat` binary needs to be available somewhere in your search path.

 Quickly build using the bootsrap script: https://github.com/edenhill/kafkacat [1][2]

 [1]: If you're using OSX, the librdkafka build fails when trying to build its examples.
 Some work arounds are suggested [here](https://github.com/edenhill/librdkafka/issues/49).